 If you want to explore more of the Philippines, I recommend exploring the rest of Mindanao Region aside from Siargao.
 Mindanao has a lot of interesting nature attractions, culture & history, and just as importantly great food!

-Here’s an estimate of expenses, including updated rates on activities.
+Here’s an estimate of expenses, including updated rates on activities (Updated as of 2021).

 Regular hotel standard room is around P700-1200